Kitchen Shelf Styling 101

 Choosing your styling items can be a fun process especially if you incorporate personal items as well.
 Here are a few items you may want to use when filling your shelves.

 - Potted plants or vases.
-These do not have to be real plants, they can be faux, silk or even rubber.
+These do not have to be real plants, they can be faux, silk, or even rubber.
 Don’t let the stress of trying to keep a real plant alive stop you from making your shelves look the way you want.

 - Books.
 Books add color, height, and symmetry to your shelf.
 You can use all one color, or ad a mix of tones that complement the decor you already have.
 The ideas are limitless when using books.

 - Candlesticks.
 Candlesticks are another great way to add height and interest to your shelf but they also add history.
-Thrift stores or flea markets are great places to find old, ornate candlesticks to a space.
+Thrift stores or flea markets are great places to find old, ornate candlesticks in a space.
 Mix up the metals or material and let it tell a story on the shelf.

 Start Stylizing Your Shelf